AHendley84/Formula-1-Card-Battles/README.md

 ### User Stories
 - First Time Visitor

+    - As a first time visitor,  I want to get to understand the main purpose of the site.
+    - As a first time visitor,  I want to receive feedback on how I'm progressing in the game.
-    - As a first time visitor,
+    - As a first time visitor,  I want to know if I've won or lost the game.

 - Returning Visitor

-    - As a returning visitor,
+    - As a returning visitor, I want to be able to quickly jump back into another game if I've won or lost.

 - Website Administrator

-    - As a website administrator,
+    - As a website administrator, I want to provide links to my social media channels.

 ### Color Scheme
-The colors selected for the color palette are colors that are usually associated with Formula One.
-Red for the lights to signal the start of the race and to advise if the race has been stopped due to an accident.
-White and black for the chequered flag and green and yellow used to indicate to drivers if there is caution ahead (yellow) and that normal racing can resume (green).
+The colors selected for the color palette are colors that are usually associated with Formula One:
+- Red for the lights out signal to start the race.
+- White and black for the chequered flag and green
+- Yellow to indicate to drivers if there is caution ahead
+- Green to dictate that normal racing can resume.

 ![Color Palette](documentation/color_scheme.png)